BLG2/Discord-Widget/ReadMe.md

 - 🔄 Always live and auto-updated
 - 🔧 And much more!

+> ℹ️ **Note:** User widgets work only when the bot shares a server with the user.
+> This can be done by inviting the bot to your own server, or by joining the support & widget server — available via the [website](https://atombot.be/).

 > 🔧 User widgets can be managed and customized via the [dashboard](https://atombot.be/)

 ![User Widget Example](https://atombot.be/widget/user/1/00000000000000000.png)